Akaze9/errpg/README.md

 #### Roll

-Command template:
+The following command returns the result from the roll of 2 dices of 20 faces:

 ```
 roll 2d20
 ```
-This returns the result from the roll of 2 dices of 20 faces.
 If you want the individual result of each dice:

 ```
 roll 2d20 all